Bad Homburg: Medieval origins

 As early as 1962, in an excavation under the Hirschgang wing of Bad Homburg Castle, two burnt layers were discovered, which the archaeologist Günther Binding interpreted as evidence of two former castles having occupied the site in succession and burnt down.

 Further digs by the University of Frankfurt at Bad Homburg Castle in April 2006, again initiated by Kurth and managed by Prof. Henning, revealed only a single burnt layer, from a half-timbered building, possibly a castle with towers, which was dated from ceramic finds to the 12th or 13th century.
 Most likely this building had an association with Wortwin's "castle".
 A further cultural layer from an even earlier time may lie beneath these remains.
 Investigations using carbon-14 dating and micromorphological analysis will show whether the dating can be made more precise.

 Homberg acquired market rights about 1330, but the document granting these rights is said to have been lost.

 The town's name, "Homburg", is derived from the Hohenberg Castle.
 The suffix "vor der Höhe" was probably first recorded in a document of 1399.
 The designation Bad was conferred in 1912.

+In 1622, Homburg became the capital of the Landgraviate of Hesse-Homburg.
 The first landgrave of Hessen-Homburg was Friedrich I of Hessen-Homburg.
 Friedrich II (1680–1708) attained fame as Prince of Homburg.
 In 1866, as a result of the Austro-Prussian War, Homburg became Prussian territory.